 Pregnancy after an Ectopic Pregnancy

-If you still have at least one fallopian tube intact after your treatment, there is no medical reason why you shouldn’t be able to get pregnant naturally in the future.
+If you still have at least one fallopian tube intact after your treatment, there is no medical reason why you shouldn’t have a healthy pregnancy in the future.
 However, while many women who have recovered from an ectopic pregnancy have been able to have normal pregnancies post-surgery, there is an increased risk for fertility issues and recurring ectopic pregnancies.
 You may want to talk with your gynecologist about your plans and risks for complication.

 If you believe you are experiencing symptoms of, or suffering from Ectopic Pregnancy, or have questions about it, please see your doctor.